bhushang19/agentic-retrieval-azure-search/readme.md

 ### Key Components

-- **Knowledge Agent**: Azure AI Search agent configured with GPT models and target indexes
+- **Knowledge Agent**: Azure AI Search agent set up with GPT models and your search index.
+Once created, it stays linked to the index and handles all future requests
-- **Conversation Context**: Persistent message history for multi-turn conversations
+- **Conversation Context**: Keeps track of the entire conversation history for follow-up questions
-- **Vector Search**: Semantic search using Azure OpenAI embeddings
+- **Vector Search**: Uses Azure OpenAI embeddings to find content by meaning, not just keywords
-- **Lazy Initialization**: Automatic setup of knowledge agents on first request
+- **Automatic Setup**: Knowledge agents are created on the first API call and then reused

+**Note**: Knowledge agents are not currently visible or manageable through the Azure Portal.
+Management and deletion must be done programmatically using the API endpoints provided.
+Portal support may be added in future Azure updates.

 ### Configuration

-The API uses environment-driven configuration with sensible defaults:
+The API uses environment variables for configuration:

 - **Index Configuration**: Vector search with HNSW algorithm and semantic search
-- **Knowledge Agent**: Configured with reranker threshold of 2.0
+- **Knowledge Agent**: Set with reranker threshold of 2.0
-- **Conversation Memory**: Maintains full context across API calls
+- **Conversation Memory**: Keeps full context across API calls
-- **Error Handling**: Comprehensive error responses with proper HTTP status codes
+- **Error Handling**: Clear error messages with proper HTTP status codes

 ## Development